sitecrafting/greg/README.md

 # Greg

+> Cuz do you really wanna deal with The Events Calendar?
+>
+> -- Pope Gregory XIII

 ![Build Status](https://api.travis-ci.org/sitecrafting/greg.svg?branch=main)

 A de-coupled calendar solution for WordPress and Timber.
 Leverage [RRULE](https://github.com/rlanvin/php-rrule) to store only the recurrence rules for your recurring events.
 Supports one-time and recurring events.